wjtje/esphome-components/components/motion/README.md

 - `almost_closed` (**float**): The zone that needs to be seen as almost closed, or almost opened.
 - `can_open` (**Lambda**): This returns wheater the cover can be opened.
 - `can_close` (**Lambda**): This return wheater the cover can be closed.
+- `extra_close_duration` (**number**): How many miliseconds the door should keep closing the door after the position went to 0, this is helpful if your door need be really closed tight.

 ## Example